lpraz/lpraz.github.io/content/about.md

 permalink: /about/
 ---

-I am Leila Praznik (she/her), a software developer in Brandon, Manitoba.
+My name is Leila Praznik (she/her), and I am a software developer in Brandon, Manitoba.
 I currently work for [MASC][masc] under the title of Software Developer.
 I hold a Bachelor of Science (with honours) in Computer Science from [Brandon University][brandonu].